 – Software Architect

 – Quality Assurance Engineer#developers

 4.1 Business Analyst (BA)

-The business analysts are the first face of the project after the sales team.
-So, when it comes to analyzing the business objectives and needs, a business analyst will dig deep into the customer’s prerequisites, analyze stakeholder feedback, and keep it in the loop in order to help a client define their goals and align their vision with what they want us to develop for them.
+The business analysts are the first face to the project after the sales team.
+So, when it comes to analyzing the business objectives and needs, a business analyst will dig deep into the customer’s prerequisites, analyze stakeholder feedback, keep it in loop in order to help a client define their goals and align their vision with what they want us to develop for them.
 The development team will be developing accordingly.
 They might need a vague product concept into a set of concrete requirements.

 Here after everything else, a BA brings all these requirements to the product development team.
 They can now have a deep understanding of business processes from various perspectives and they will also have the ability to shape a software product that adds the most value to the company.
 A business analyst can come in and bridge the gap between the client and the team at later phases of development even before a software development team structure is created.
 The following are the functions of your business analysts